ckisi/readme-generator/README.md

 This is a README generator for developers, so that they can quickly make a README for a project.
 It automatically creates headers for every section, formats everything in markdown, and adds license badge and link.
 It also adds a table of contents that can be clicked.

 ## Usage
 In order to use this generator, first open the terminal.
 Use the command "node index", and the program will start.
-Fill out all of the questions it asks, and then a file will be created called README.md.
-That will be your generated README.
+Fill out all of the questions it asks, and then a file will be created called myREADME.md (You can rename this to README.md later) That will be your generated README.

 ## Technologies
 - Node.js